ajhenley/gitbook/obtainingeclipse.md

 After you have downloaded and installed the JRE, you may then download the Eclipse IDE.
 You'll find the latest version of Eclipse at [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/).

-###Installing Eclipse
-Installing Eclipse is simple.
-It just involves unzipping the downloaded file into a directory.
-After unzipping the Eclipse IDE is ready to run.
-You may wish to create a shortcut to the executable on your desktop to simplify starting Eclipse.